briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 not inconsistent with this Charter or such ordinances.
 (Amended 11-3-81; 11-4-86; 11-8-16; 11-6-18)

-## Section VII-5: Board of zoning appeals
+## Section VII-5: Board of Zoning Appeals

 There is hereby created a Board of Zoning Appeals which shall consist of one (1) member of Council elected by the Council annually, who shall not hold any office